 While on phuket go shooting, go karting, on dune buggies (be careful they're not usually in good condition), visit the waterfalls and see a snake show.
 Pay for a taxi driver to take you to a few places for a set price- buy him lunch and next time it'll be even cheaper n he/she will always remember you.
 Ive been using the same driver for years!
 Go fishing, these tours always include lunch and most drinks.
 Book any of these tours through the tour organisers on the streets and make sure u get what your payin for in writing!

-Patong beach itself isnt really that nice compared to the other beachs on island due to how packed they are and the rubbish in the water. but it def has the best atmosphere. about 6 years ago
+Patong beach itself isnt really that nice compared to the other beachs on island due to how packed they are and the rubbish in the water. but it def has the best atmosphere. over 9 years ago

 If you are lookin for something more laid back and quiet go to Ko Samui for a more chilled atmosphere.
 Chill on the lounges lining the beach @ Arc Bar and the Mangoe Club and watch the sunset whilst drinkin buckets of jungle juice.
 The beaches here are clean and the activities such as jetskiing are cheaper to do here then Phuket, plus the shopping here rivals Phuket.
 Hire a scooter for around $10AUS a day n see all the waterfalls, the Big Buddah and elephants walking around the reserves.
 U could do the lap of the island in around 4hrs.
 Ferries to Ko Phangan leave for the full moon party off the main dock but i wouldnt spend too much time on KO Phangan as theres not much to do there other then the Full moon party.